Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 Cons

-- One-on-one care won’t be as personal or consistent as it is at home, and frequent staff changes are common.
+- One-on-one care won’t be as personal or consistent as care at home, and frequent staff turnover is common.

 - Quality of care can vary depending on the staff.